Strykar/H680GM-A/README.md

 ```
 The CPU appears to be a Dual Core (+2 threads) MIPS SoC with 256 MB RAM, similar to the [model_here] Xiaomi router.

-It has 256 MB RAM and loads the / partition as read-only SquashFS: `/dev/mtdblock3 on / type squashfs (ro,relatime)`
+It has 256 MB RAM and loads the / partition as: `/dev/mtdblock3 on / type squashfs (ro,relatime)`

 It does mount /data/ read-write: `/dev/mtdblock9 on /data type jffs2 (rw,relatime)` onto a 256MB flash memory chip which ships with 11 partitions from factory.